ProtonMail/proton-python-client/doc/srp.rst

 This module provides an implementation of the Secure Remote Password Protocol (SRP).
-SRP is a secure, password-based authentication and key-exhange protocol.
-It solves the problem of securely authenticating clients to servers that store a salted verification key derived from the user's password.
-Successful authentication proves that the client knows user's password and that the server knows the verification key.
+SRP is a simple and secure protocol for password-based, mutual authentication.
+Successful SRP authentication proves that the client knows the user's password and proves that the server knows the verification key that was derived from the user's password at the time it was set.
+An additional benefit of SRP is that successful authentication results in a cryptographically strong shared key that can be used for symmetric key encryption.

-The SRP protocol has a number of advantageous properties
+Unlike Kerberos & SSL, SRP does not require a trusted third party.
+The server simply needs to store a salted verification key that is derived from the user's password.
+This verification key should be protected as it's compromise would allow an attacker to impersonate the server.

+An advantage of the SRP protocol is that, even in the event that the verification key is compromised, the protocol remains reasonably secure.
+While an attacker would be able to impersonate the server side of a connection, he or she would not be able to directly impersonate a user or discover the user's password.
+It would require a computationally infeasible dictionary attack to obtain the user's password from the verification key.

+Briefly stated, the advantages of SRP are:

+* It does not require a trusted third party (unlike Kerberos & SSL)
-* It provides strong authentication
+* It provides strong, mutual authentication
 * Successful authentication results in a cryptographically strong shared key that may be used for subsequent symmetric-key encryption.
-* It does not require a trusted third party (unlike Kerberos & SSL)
 * It is resists both passive and active network attacks
 * Compromised verification keys do not allow the attacker to impersonate the client.

-See http://srp.stanford.edu/ for a full description of the SRP protocol.

 Usage
 -----